LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

         a = a + q[i]
 ```

-If you can’t see how this works, try thinking through the flow for a simple example, such as `q = [0.25, 0.75]`
+If you cannot see how this works, try thinking through the flow for a simple example, such as `q = [0.25, 0.75]`
 It helps to sketch the intervals on paper.

 Your exercise is to speed it up using NumPy, avoiding explicit loops